Václav Drchal: Sparta Prague

+Jablonec

+On 21 July 2023, Drchal signed a contract with Jablonec.

+Bohemians

+On 7 June 2024, Drchal signed a multi-year contract with Bohemians 1905.

 International career

 On 2 September 2017, Drchal made his youth international debut in a 2–1 defeat to Republic of Ireland Under-19s.
 Two days later, he made a second appearance – once again against the Republic of Ireland – and scored in another 2–1 friendly defeat.

 After being named as an unused substitute in a 5–0 win against Armenia in 2018 UEFA European Under-19 Championship qualification, he made appearances off the bench in victories against Luxembourg and Scotland as Czech Republic topped their group with maximum points.